 First to stress again that this is an external frame backpack and of a particular type with a titanium alloy rectangular construction with short reinforcement bars in each of the four corners, so this is an incredibly sturdy structure.
 This is a new item on the market and quite unique, with excellent features so I have included it in my list of external frame backpacks.

-The pack is a top loading type with a removable lid which is completely the same as in any internal frame pack.
+The pack is a top-loading type with a removable lid which is completely the same as in any internal frame pack.
 In fact, the pack looks like an ordinary internal frame pack but it is indeed different, you have a rectangular frame outside and this is always the best system for the weight distribution and load transfer to the hip belt.
 I have started my mountaineering activity more than three decades ago with an external frame pack and I am glad to see that they are re-appearing on the market again.

 This is a hydration compatible backpack with an internal hydration sleeve.
 There is no bottom compartment here, so the whole interior is a single space with the top access.
-This is definitely an ultra-lightweight pack which is quite unique for such a type and this is one of the reasons that they call it a hybrid between the two major types.
+This is definitely an ultra-lightweight pack that is quite unique for such a type and this is one of the reasons that they call it a hybrid between the two major types.
 So it weighs only 2 lb 11 oz (1.21 kg) which means you have 41 liters/kg, and this is truly remarkable when you see its massive lumbar padding and the metal frame.

 Yet another feature which makes it similar to modern internal frame packs is its lower center of gravity, you realize this when you compare it with other external frame packs.